sous-chefs/redisio/README.md

 'homedir'                => Home directory of the user.
 Varies on distribution, check attributes file 'shell'                  => Users shell.
-Varies on distribution, check attributes file 'systemuser'             => true - Sets up the instances user as a system user 'configdir'              => '/etc/redis' - configuration directory 'name'                   => nil, Allows you to name the server with something other than port.
+Varies on distribution, check attributes file 'systemuser'             => true - Sets up the instances user as a system user 'ulimit'                 => 0 - 0 is a special value causing the ulimit to be maxconnections +32.
+Set to nil or false to disable setting ulimits
+'configdir'              => '/etc/redis' - configuration directory
+'name'                   => nil, Allows you to name the server with something other than port.
 Useful if you want to use unix sockets
 'address'                => nil,